-There are many perks to be a female athlete.
+There are many perks to being a female athlete.
 My favourite has to got to be the feeling of having a strong and capable body, accomplishing achievements in performance I never imagined possible, and of course the joys of ‘chicking’ some of the guys in training.

 However, we are also pretty damn talented at pushing ourselves beyond our limits.
 Sometimes ignoring important signs that our bodies give us, to tell us that we may have gone too hard or too far.
 So what happens to our bodies when our nutrition intake doesn’t match our training demands?